Outward holiness: History

 More specifically, with regard to proper apparel, Clement commanded:

 As, then, in the fashioning of our clothes, we must keep clear of all strangeness, so in the use of them we must beware of extravagance.
 For neither is it seemly for the clothes to be above the knee, as they say was the case with the Lacedaemonian virgins; nor is it becoming for any part of a woman to be exposed.
 Though you may with great propriety use the language addressed to him who said, "Your arm is beautiful; yes, but it is not for the public gaze.
 Your thighs are beautiful but, was the reply, for my husband alone.
 And your face is comely.
 Yes; but only for him who has married me."
 But I do not wish chaste women to afford cause for such praises to those who, by praises, hunt after grounds of censure; and not only because it is prohibited to expose the ankle, but because it has been enjoined that the head should be veiled and the face covered; for it is a wicked thing for beauty to be a snare to men.

 The Paedagogus teaches against the wearing of extravagant clothing, in addition to forbidding the wearing of jewelry.
 It emphasizes instead that people should seek piety.
 In the same vein, the Didascalia Apostolorum, an early Christian manual, directed: "Thou therefore who art a Christian [woman] [...] if thou wishest to be faithful, please thy husband only, and when thou walkest in the market-place, cover thy head with thy garment, that by thy veil the greatness of thy beauty may be covered; do not adorn the face of thine eyes, but look down and walk veiled; be watchful, not to wash in the baths with men."

-Reviving these early Christian teachings on modesty as an integral part of Christian living, the founder of the Methodist Churches, John Wesley, emphasized "inward and outward holiness", which "emphasized the essential link between heart holiness and holy living".
-Outward holiness in the form of "right living and right actions" is practiced in obedience to God and as a testimony of faith after a person experiences the New Birth.